wehr-to/CCNA-Study-Guide/Wireless/Wireless-Fundamentals.md

 - Wireless LANs are defined in IEEE 802.11.
 - Wireless networks operate in half-duplex.
 - Wireless networks use CSMA/CA to avoid collisions.
+- Wireless networks use CSMA/CD to detect and recover from collisions

 ## Service Set Types